Ke-iii/IFB452_Group8/README.md

 ## 🚀 Using the App

-1. Click **Connect to MetaMask** to link your wallet.
+1. Click **Connect to MetaMask** to link the wallet.
-2. Choose the appropriate tab (🌱 Farmer Batch Registration, 🚢 Export Departure Logistics, 📦 Export Arrival Logistics).
+2. Fill out the tabs (🌱 Farmer Batch Registration, 🚢 Export Departure Logistics, 📦 Export Arrival Logistics).
-3. Fill in the required fields and click the relevant action button.
+3. Click the relevant button.
 4. All interactions are recorded and verified on-chain.

 ---